PrzemekPolak/Zombie-apocalypse-simulator-php-laravel/README.md

 - chance for human to not become infected after getting bitten
 - base number of humans on simulation start
 - base number of zombies on simulation start
+- checkbox if simulation should be run turn by turn, or in the loop with only results shown after it ends

 There are also 3 buttons:

-- save settings and go to simulation, which sends user to dashboard.
-If there is no simulation then it gets started
+- save settings and go to simulation.
+Either sends user to dashboard or run the whole simulation in loop and sends user to statistics after it ends, depending on selected option.
 - reset simulation, which is only visible when there is already simulation ongoing.
 Clicking it clears current simulation.
-- run whole simulation in the loop which sends user to dashboard only when the simulation finishes.

 #### Dashboard